- A fusion reactor works when hydrogen atoms come together and form helium atoms, neutrons, and a tremendous amount of energy.

 |Abundant fuel||Developing materials to handle extreme temperatures.|

-Since the chances of uncontrolled releases of energy are eliminated, the amount of fuel used in fusion is less compared to fission reactors.
+Since the chances of uncontrolled energy releases are eliminated, the fuel used in fusion is less than in fission reactors.

 No air pollution since no combustion occurs in nuclear power.

-Fusion reactors do not produce any high-level nuclear wastes and the leftover wastes are not weapons-grade nuclear materials.
+Fusion reactors do not produce any high-level nuclear wastes; the leftover wastes are not weapons-grade nuclear materials.

 A nuclear fusion power plant can serve you with the enormous benefits of producing energy without any carbon emissions.
 It eliminates the chances of heating our planet’s atmosphere.
 However, fusing two hydrogen nuclei to form helium isotopes is still a grand scientific challenge.